PuruVJ/puruvjdev2/src/blog/top-level-await.md

 It can be used only in an <mark>ES Modules</mark>.

-That, in scripts that are marked as modules in your HTML or in your package.json in Node
+That is, in scripts that are marked as modules in your HTML or in your package.json in Node

 ## Browser